 The Glasgow Coma Scale, which can identify changes to consciousness in traumatic brain injury patients, is a tool that requires nurses to fully understand its purpose and how to use it.
 Identifying the patients that require scoring is the first step in properly using the scale.

-When To Use The GCS
+When to Use the GCS

 The patients who need a GCS assessment have generally suffered a traumatic brain injury and are either in the ER or ICU.
-An initial GCS should be done at time of admission and then every four hours unless otherwise indicated by the medical team.
-Documentation of the GCS is crucial since the medical team, which generally includes neurology, will use this to determine improvement or decompensation of the patient.
+An initial GCS should be done at the time of admission and then every four hours unless otherwise indicated by the medical team.
+Documentation of the GCS is crucial since the medical team, which generally includes neurology, will use this to determine the improvement or decompensation of the patient.

-How To Calculate A Patient’s Glasgow Coma Score
+How to Calculate a Patient’s Glasgow Coma Score

 The Glasgow Coma Scale analyzes patients on three different criteria: